CollectivaT-dev/ckan/contrib/docker/README-collectivat.md

 10) add ckan server block to local nginx container (see example configuration in nginx/nginx.conf).
 Then restart nginx and check platform is accessible from outside.

 11) access platform and try to upload a dataset.
 Check that datapusher works as well.

+# Data import / export

+Datasets, users, groups and organizations can be exported to/import from a json or zip file using the python package ckanapi.
+To do this from within the ckan container, follow these steps:

+1) docker-compose exec ckan bash

+2) cd /usr/lib/ckan/venv  (you have to be in a directory where user ckan has write permissions)

+3) source bin/activate

+4) pip install ckanapi (if not installed yet)

+5) To export use:

+   ckanapi dump datasets --all -O datasets.jsonl.gz -z -p 4 -c /etc/ckan/production.ini ckanapi dump users --all -O users.jsonl.gz -z -p 4 -c /etc/ckan/production.ini ckanapi dump organizations --all -O organizations.jsonl.gz -z -p 4 -c /etc/ckan/production.ini

+To import use, e.g:

+   ckanapi load datasets -I datasets.jsonl.gz -z -p 3 -c /etc/ckan/production.ini

+If you want to export data from another ckan server, use e.g.:

+    ckanapi dump datasets --all -O datasets.jsonl.gz -z -p 4 -r https://dadess.cat/

+NOTE: before loading datasets, remember to load the organizations to which they belong.
+Also, resource files should be already in the resources directory.